Earlier this year, Spain introduced a free train travel scheme for journeys from 1 September to 31 December.

 The free train tickets are aimed at reducing the impact of the cost of living crisis in the country.

-Germany introduced a similar measure, which is still in effect, from June to August with a discounted nationwide public transport pass.
-It means travellers can enjoy unlimited use of local and regional services for just €9 a month.
+Germany introduced a similar measure between June and August with a discounted nationwide public transport pass.
+It gave travellers unlimited use of local and regional services for just €9 a month.

 But Spain has decided to go one step further by making train travel on its Renfe services free between September and December this year.